-Kathmandu Valley/Kathmandu City, the capital of Nepal, is situated at 4,423 ft. above sea level.
-The valley is surrounded by semi-green hills, terraced fields and towering snow-capped peaks in the backgrounds.
-Kathmandu, Bhaktapur and Patan are the major towns in the valley.
-All three are of great historic, cultural and artistic interests.
-The architectural history of the valley is said to have begun with the Lichhavi and the Malla kings.
-Today, the ancient monuments and temples are the center of attraction for visitors, particularly the seven World Heritage Sites, designated by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+Kathmandu Valley/Kathmandu City, the capital of Nepal, is arranged at 4,423 ft. above ocean level.
+The valley is encompassed by semi-green slopes, terraced fields and transcending snow-topped tops in the foundations.
+Kathmandu, Bhaktapur and Patan are the significant towns in the valley.
+Each of the three are of incredible notable, social and aesthetic interests.
+The engineering history of the valley is said to have started with the Lichhavi and the Malla lords.
+Today, the antiquated landmarks and sanctuaries are the focal point of fascination for guests, especially the seven World Heritage Sites, assigned by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).

-Not only the ancient temples and monuments that make the valley interesting but also the diverse cultural groups that make their home here.
-It is the base camp for all visitors to Nepal and a perfect place to explore history and culture of this Himalayan Kingdom.
+Not just the antiquated sanctuaries and landmarks that make the valley fascinating yet, in addition, the different social gatherings that make their home here.
+It is the base camp for all guests to Nepal and an ideal spot to investigate the history and culture of this Himalayan Kingdom.